The default username is root and the router should be reachable at http://192.168.1.1

 This is essentially auto-peering.
 Port and Password are optional.

-After you have saved and applied your configuration the interfaces page will show the new Yggdrasil interface.
+After you have saved and applied your configuration the

 While it is generally encouraged that nodes run the software locally, to provide end-to-end cryptographic sessions and participate in routing, this is not always practical.
 The device may not have the resources to run the software or may not be able to run user code.
 To that end, Yggdrasil also provides each node with a routed /64 subnet in addition to their IPv6 address.
 A node running Yggdrasil that acts as a router may advertise this prefix to other devices just as they would any other ordinary IPv6 network.